 Event marketing plan definition & examples

 What is an event marketing plan?
 It is your strategy roadmap that will help you reach the goals you’ve set for your event organisation.
-For example, your objectives may be to sell a certain number of early-bird tickets, boost a specific brand’s sales, boost event awareness, increase team leadership, promote community loyalty, or something else entirely.
+For example, your objectives may be to sell a certain number of early-bird tickets, boost a specific brand’s sales, boost event awareness, increase team leadership, promote community loyalty, generate leads during the event or something else entirely.

 Why do you need an event marketing plan?

 Writing an event marketing plan is a necessary step.
 Write out exactly what event schedule you will use; the metrics you’ll use to evaluate your event’s performance; and many other vital elements, such as the number of exhibitors, attendees, venues and vendors, networking activities, mentions on social media, etc. The data and insights you gain will help you make the next event you’re planning even better.

 How to write a marketing plan for an event?
 You will need to know the basic elements that every event marketing plan should include.
 Here’s a brief marketing plan checklist:

 - Event content and management tactics